Anglo-Zulu War: First invasion

 The pretext for the war had its origins in border disputes between the Zulu leader, Cetshwayo, and the Boers in the Transvaal region.
 Following a commission inquiry on the border dispute which reported in favour of the Zulu nation in July 1878, Sir Henry Bartle Frere, acting on his own, added an ultimatum to the commission meeting, much to the surprise of the Zulu representatives who then relayed it to Cetshwayo.
 Cetshwayo had not responded by the end of the year, so an extension was granted by Bartle Frere until 11 January 1879.
 Cetshwayo returned no answer to the demands of Bartle Frere, and in January 1879 a British force under Lieutenant General Frederic Thesiger, 2nd Baron Chelmsford invaded Zululand, without authorization by the British Government.
 The exact date of the invasion was 11 January 1879.
 Chelmsford crossed the Buffalo River at Rorke's Drift, an old Irish trader's post that had become a mission station, in command of 4,700 men of the No. 3 Column, which included 1,900 White troops and 2,400 African auxiliaries.

 Lord Chelmsford, the Commander-in-Chief of British forces during the war, initially planned a five-pronged invasion of Zululand composed of over 16,500 troops in five columns and designed to encircle the Zulu army and force it to fight as he was concerned that the Zulus would avoid battle.
+The Zulu capital, Ulundi, was about 80 miles inside Zulu territory.

-In the event, Chelmsford settled on three invading columns with the main centre column, now consisting of some 7,800 men comprising Richard Thomas Glyn's No. 3 Column and Anthony Durnford's No. 2 Column, under his direct command.
+In the event, Chelmsford settled on three invading columns with the main centre column, now consisting of some 7,800 men comprising Colonel Richard Thomas Glyn's No. 3 Column and Colonel Anthony Durnford's No. 2 Column, under his direct command.
 He moved his troops from Pietermaritzburg to a forward camp at Helpmekaar, past Greytown.
 On 9 January 1879 they moved to Rorke's Drift, and early on 11 January commenced crossing the Buffalo River into Zululand.
-Three columns were to invade Zululand, from the Lower Drift of the Tugela River (No. 1 Column under Col. Charles Pearson), Rorke's Drift (No. 3 Column under Lord Chelmsford), and Utrecht (No. 4 Column under Col. Evelyn Wood) respectively, their objective being Ulundi, the royal capital.
+Three columns were to invade Zululand, from the Lower Drift of the Tugela River (No. 1 Column under Colonel Charles Pearson), Rorke's Drift (No. 3 Column under Lord Chelmsford), and Utrecht (No. 4 Column under Colonel Evelyn Wood) respectively, their objective being Ulundi, the royal capital.
 Durnford's No. 2 Column was ordered to stay on the defensive near the Middle Drift of the Tugela River.
+Meanwhile, No. 5 Column under the command of Colonel Hugh Rowlands would camp at Luneville in the Transvaal, to guard against possible intervention either by the Pedi tribe under Sekhukhune–a known ally of Cetshwayo–or by the Boers.